1919 International Congress of Working Women: Goals and Accomplishments of the 1919 ICWW

-In addition, Czechoslovakian delegate Marie Majerová urged her fellow delegates to view domestic responsibilities of women as part of the eight hour day.
+In addition, Czechoslovak delegate Marie Majerová urged her fellow delegates to view domestic responsibilities of women as part of the eight hour day.
 She recognized domestic work lied heavily on the woman's shoulders and understood this takes a large toll on women all around the world.
 Unfortunately, the delegates did not find this opinion appealing and a broader discussion of housework did not take place.
 Rather, Robins focused the discussion of the eight hour day around agricultural and industrial home work.
 Finally, the women of the congress agreed on an eight-hour day and a forty-four-hour week for all workers.

 While discussing the topic of maternity protection, American and British delegates agreed on their opinions surrounding motherhood free form wage labor.
 However, many other nations believed that women could mix wage labor and family responsibilities if they had certain provisions.
 Women from Belgium believed women needed Saturday afternoons off to do housework and shop, and women from France and Italy believed that women needed daycares which were near their workplaces and also needed breaks for breastfeeding, in addition to two breaks which will allow them to eat with their families.
 American and British delegates did not agree women should be nursing their young at work.
 Jean Bouvier of the French delegation did defend the necessity of breastfeeding at work.
 Both opinions were brought to the ILO conference.

 After debates and discussions, the ICWW did create a document which was presented at the International Labor Conference.
 The document addressed: an eight-hour day and a forty-four-hour week for all workers, limits on child labor, maternity benefits, prohibition of work at night for both men and women and in hazardous situations, new policies for the unemployed and emigration, an "equal distribution of raw materials existing in the world," an end to the Russian Blockade, and the establishment of a permanent bureau of the International Congress of Working Women with its office in the United States.